 - Learn production process and planning through hands on participation in reps

 Communications Intern T/W from 10-4

-- Development of a promotional calendar for Season 17-18
+- Development of a promotional calendar for the current season

 - Develop and implement a social media strategy for institutional marketing to insure we are connecting with our global audience between events, and